OTIA awards local businesses for tourism efforts

 The Hatbox Event Center received the Outstanding Agritourism Attraction award for its agriculture opportunities.

-"I think it's monumental for Muskogee," Muskogee Tourism board member Marlon Coleman said.
+"I think it's monumental for Muskogee," said Visit Muskogee Executive Director Marlon Coleman.

 The Outstanding Temporary Exhibit award was presented to the Five Civilized Tribes Museum for its Boarding School exhibit in 2023.